skulDOUGery/rust/docs/rust-notes.md

 <a name="ownership-rules"></a>
 ### Ownership Rules
-- Each value in Rush has an exactly one owner
+- Each value in Rust has an exactly one owner
 - There can be only one owner at a time
 - When the owner goes out of scope, the value will be dropped
 - Examples: